 Operate a number of sites under the franchised name, although some sites are sold on to smaller operators including Penny Petroleum.

-Also known as United Co-Op and, Owned by the Co-Operative Group, parent group of associated brand The Co-Operative Food, it has over 200 sites (142 taken over with the Somerfield business).
+Also known as United Co-Op and parent group of associated brand Co-op Food, it has over 300 sites (142 taken over with the Somerfield business).
 Many of their sites are accompanied by the Food brand.
-Trades with forecourts of various brands including BP and Texaco, as well as continuing to use the own brand Somerfield.
+Trades with forecourts of various brands including BP and Texaco.

 - Braintree (A120)